 The colors are vibrant and easily pop out.
-The various watch faces looked great, and I enjoyed cycling through various designs just to see how they would turn out in this gorgeous looking display.
+The various watch faces looked great, and I enjoyed cycling through various designs just to see how they would turn out in this gorgeous-looking display.
 The text was also very easy to read, even in non-ideal conditions such as outdoors.
 Viewing angles were also great, which makes reading notifications easy.

 The touch screen was also a treat to use due to its accuracy.
 My taps easily registered, and I did not have trouble navigating through the menus.
-The well-optimized software (which we will be delving deeper later in the review) and well-placed menus make navigating the menus quite easy.
+The well-optimized software (which we will be delving deeper into later in the review) and well-placed menus make navigating the menus quite easy.

-Another interesting feature of the GT Watch 2 is the always-on display (AOD), which is similar to OLED smartphones.
+Another interesting feature of the GT Watch 2 is the always-on display (AOD), similar to OLED smartphones.
 You can choose between a digital clock and an analog clock.
 It would be nice to see other designs, but these stock designs help with preserving battery life.
 Battery life does take a hit, but it is nothing too serious.

 Health and Fitness Tracking